Gwer East Local Government Area

 Craft making and smiting:

-The Industrial life is further boosted by the famous Taraku Mills Limited, a big oil and flow producing company, now leased to foreign managers.
+The Industrial life is further boosted by the famous Taraku Mills Limited, big oil and flow producing company, now leased to foreign managers.

 The exchanges of these items between the Gwer people and their neighbours – the Igedes, Idomas, the Udam people, as well as their Tiv neighbours in Ihyarev in Gwer West Local Government Area, Ugambe in Konshisha Local Government Area all contribute to sustain the economic growth of Gwer-East.